skeletonkey/rachio-next-run/README.md

 ## Building

-Build this on the machine you plan on running it on - or alter the commands with the appropriate platform args.
+Build this on the machine that you plan on running it on - or alter the commands with the appropriate platform args.

 NOTE: secrets configs will be addressed at a later time.
 You will need to update config/local.json AND DO NOT CHECK IT BACK IN!!!